djamespeabody/social-identity-lab-website/content/authors/james/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni

 ---

+<h3>Thesis</h3>
+Will Work for Belongingness: Prototypicality, Uncertainty, Threat, and Collective Action Willingness

 <h3>Research Interests</h3>
 I am interested in examining how individuals' feelings of belongingness affects patterns related to intergroup relations in political contexts.
 I am interested in exploring these constructs through the lenses of social identity theory, self-categorization theory, and uncertainty-identity theory.

-<h3>Recent Work</h3>
-<p style="margin-left: 60px; text-indent: -60px;">Peabody, D., Sherburne, B., Hackett, J. D., & Gaffney, A. M. (2019). <i>Relationships between Prototypicality, Integrated Threat, and Outgroup Evaluations.</i> Poster presented at the Society for the Psychological Study of Social Issues Conference in San Diego, CA.</p>